mklabunde/mklabunde.github.io/_pages/terms.md

 {% include base_path %}
 {% include toc %}
+This website is hosted via github pages.
+The information below probably does not apply.
 ## Privacy Policy

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.